RajadorDev/SmartCommand/README.md

     );
 }

-protected function onRun(CommandSender $sender, string $label, CommandArguments $args) {
+protected function onRun(CommandSender $sender, string $label, CommandArguments $args) : void {
     /** If all arguments are valid, they will be converted to their correct types: **/ var_dump($args->getInteger('amount')); // integer